-Management believes that CCL Container is approximately the same size as its principal domestic competitor in the United States and has approximately a 50% market share as a supplier of extruded aluminum aerosol containers in North America, including Mexico.
-Competition comes from one other United States and two Mexican based manufacturers of extruded aluminum aerosol containers, from imports and from aerosol containers manufactured from materials other than aluminum, particularly steel, and numerous indirect competitors in plastic and glass containers.
-Competition in the beverage market comes from many traditional container manufacturers, particularly aluminum and steel cans, and plastic and glass bottles.
+Management believes that CCL Container is approximately the same size as its principal domestic competitor in the United States and has approximately 50% market share as a supplier of extruded aluminum aerosol containers in North America, including Mexico.
+Competition comes from two American and one Mexican based manufacturers of extruded aluminum aerosol containers, from imports and from aerosol containers manufactured from materials other than aluminum, particularly steel, and numerous indirect competitors in plastic and glass containers.
+Competition in the beverage market comes from many traditional container manufacturers, particularly aluminum cans, plastic and glass bottles.